SLNC-DIMP/juneteenth/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="/objects/NO_4_15_1963_NegroesPicket_Fr42_001.jpg" padding="5em" %}

-{% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Juneteenth Collection" %}

-## About CollectionBuilder CSV
+## About the Juneteenth Collection

-This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

-CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given:

-- a CSV of collection metadata
-- a folder of images, PDFs, audio, or video files

-Driven by your collection metadata, the template generates engaging visualizations to browse and explore your objects.
-The resulting static site can be hosted on any basic web server.

-[CollectionBuilder](https://github.com/CollectionBuilder/) is an set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
-See [CB Docs](https://collectionbuilder.github.io/cb-docs/) for detailed information.

-{% include feature/image.html objectid="demo_001" width="75" %}
+This collection features items from the State Library of North Carolina's [Digital Collections](https://digital.ncdcr.gov/) and online resources [NCpedia](https://ncpedia.org/) and [ANCHOR](https://ncpedia.org/anchor/anchor) that embody the spirit of the Juneteenth holiday.
+These items discuss the history of the the holiday, but also display the history of African Americans in North Carolina.
+This collection is intended to commemorate the triumph of African Americans over adversity and emphasize their achievements in education, art, and business throughout North Carolina history.

+In 2007 a law was enacted in North Carolina recognizing Juneteenth National Freedom Day.
+In 2021 the Juneteenth National Independence Day Act was signed into law making it a federally recognized holiday.
+These resources are intended to provide a background

 <!-- IMPORTANT!!!
 DELETE this comment and the include below when you are finished editing this page for your collection.
 The include below introduces about page features.
 They will show up on your collection's about page until you delete it.  -->
 {% include cb/about_the_about.md %}